 If you are under the age of 18 and commit an act prohibited by Virginia law, your case will be prosecuted in the Juvenile and Domestic Relations Court (J&DR).
 These cases are handled differently than cases for adults in General District Court.
 Your juvenile criminal and traffic attorney should take the time to discuss the details of your case in order to prepare a suitable defense.
 The primary goal of Virginia’s juvenile justice system is rehabilitation – not incarceration.
 Although some crimes mean strict punishments, the emphasis is on bettering the youth’s future.

-Our Fairfax juvenile defense lawyer serves clients throughout Northern Virginia, including Fairfax, Prince William, Loudoun, Arlington, and many more.
-Please visit our Areas Served page for a complete list.
+Our Fairfax juvenile defense lawyers serve clients throughout Northern Virginia, including Fairfax, Prince William, Loudoun, Arlington, and Alexandria.
+Some of the most common juvenile crimes in Virginia are:

 - Breaking curfew

 - Driving Without a License

 If you were convicted of a misdemeanor while a juvenile, the charge will be removed from your record five years after the offense was committed or after the age of 19.
 If convicted of a traffic offense as a juvenile in Virginia, the charge typically remains on record until the age of 29.
 If you were convicted of a felony while still a juvenile, the charge will remain on your record permanently.Consequences of Juvenile Charges in Virginia: What You Need to Know

 Although the records of a juvenile case are sealed to the general public, schools will be informed.
 Colleges and universities often require their applicants to disclose any pending charges or convictions during the application process and throughout the juvenile’s enrollment.
 The typical punishment for a juvenile convicted of a misdemeanor in Virginia is a driver’s license suspension or preventing the juvenile from obtaining a license.